Gohkyle/BE-NC-games-project/Instructions.md

 **Please ensure you work through the tickets in numerical order.**

-## TASK
+## TASKS

+6. GET /api/reviews/:review_id/comments
    Responds with:

-- an array of category objects, each of which should have the following properties:
+an array of comments for the given review_id of which each comment should have the following properties:

+- comment_id
+- votes
+- created_at
+- author
-  - `slug`
+- body
-  - `description`
+- review_id

-As this is the first endpoint you will need to set up your testing suite.

-Errors handled.
+  comments should be served with the most recent comments first

 ## Git Branching and Pull Requests